 As part of their training, nursing staff receive instruction on helpful mealtime strategies.
 Additionally, staff discuss nutrition basics and how to plan a balanced diet menu, feed residents, and identify a choking victim in depth during training.

-It is clearly in our resident's best interest that our staff be knowledgeable about the phases swallowing.
+It is clearly in our resident's best interest that our staff be knowledgeable about the phases of swallowing.
 You can be confident that those involved with your loved one's care at MediLodge of Plymouth understand the vital necessity of eating well and eating safely to our residents.